 Michigan Boating Laws – Registration of All Motorized Vessels and Operator Requirements

 Before you put your motorized boat in the water, it needs to be registered with the Secretary of State (SOS).
 You’ll then be issued an identification number for your boat, which must be displayed on both sides of the vessel.
 These numbers must always be visible and should never go below the waterline.
 Boating registrations expire on March 31st during the third year of its issuance.
-So, for example, you register your boat in July 2019.
-Its registration, therefore, expires March 31, 2021.
+So, for example, if you registered your boat in July of 2019, its registration would have expired on March 31, 2021.